-Love… To most this word has a simple meaning.
+Love is simple.
 Love is a feeling.
-It’s something you express to someone else.
-Unfortunately the three word phrase, “I Love You” has become less meaningful.
-It won’t be long before that wonderful phrase is nothing more than a filler in conversation.
-Do people really understand the role that love plays in relationships?
-Do they see how it has the ability to change and grow as the relationship matures?
+Something you express to someone else.
+Unfortunately, the phrase “I love you” has become less meaningful.
+It won’t be long before that wonderful phrase is nothing more than a conversation filler.
+Do people really understand the role love plays in relationships?
+Don’t they see how it has the ability to change as the relationship matures?

-I have been in a relationship with the same guy for four years, and I can tell you that in my own life love has taken on an entirely new meaning.
-Throughout my life I have witnessed different types of relationships.
-High school hookups that last one night, semi-serious romances that last a several months and lifelong partnerships like the one my grandparents have.
-In each one love is expressed differently.
-The younger you are the more unaware you’ll be about the true meaning behind love.
+I’ve been in a relationship with the same guy for four years, and my love for him has taken on a new meaning.
+I’ve witnessed different types of relationships: one-night hookups, serious romances that last anywhere from a few months to several years, and lifelong partnerships like the one my grandparents have.
+In each one, love is expressed differently.
+The younger you are, the more unaware you’ll are about love’s true meaning.

 Love isn’t just something you say.
 It’s something you feel.
-There can be trickery in love.
-People can fake this emotion for nothing more than a physical or emotional benefit.
-Fortunately for me, I’ve never been deceived in love.
-My boyfriend and I have gone through many stages of love throughout our four year relationship.
+Love can be tricky.
+People can fake love just to gain a physical benefit.
+Fortunately, I’ve never been deceived in love.
+My boyfriend and I have gone through many stages of love during our relationship.

-Finally after you’ve dated the same person for longer than a year or two you’ll become acquainted with compassionate love.
-This is, hands down, my favorite kind of love.
-This is the point where a friendship within a relationship has been established.
+Finally, after you’ve dated the same person for long enough you enter into compassionate love.
+This is my favorite kind of love.
+This is the point where a friendship within a relationship is established.
 You accept each other completely and can operate without spending every minute together.
-In addition, the physical and emotional aspects of the relationship are in balance.
+In addition, physical and emotional aspects are balanced.

-My boyfriend and I entered this part of our relationship last year when we began our separate college journeys.
+My boyfriend and I entered compassionate love when we began our separate journeys.
 I stayed in Kansas to attend junior college while he moved to Nashville to study music.
-Being apart for the first time was extremely painful, but it transformed our relationship.
-We found ourselves able to grow more independently.
-You know the phrase “distance makes the heart grow fonder”?
-Well, it’s true!
-Being a part for months at a time has made us cherish the time we’re together.
+Being a part was extremely painful, but it transformed our relationship.
+We became independent.
+Distance does make the heart grow fonder.
+Being a part for months at a time made us cherish the time together.